Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 - so first check whether it is connected or not.

 ## How to connect CE and PE
-1. First, we will go to its portal, which is the dev.CLOUDS and beta.CLOUDS.
-So first go to dev.CLOUDS.
+1. First go to its portal.
+There are two portals dev.CLOUDS and beta.CLOUDS.
+Go to whatever portal you have from your build here is the dev.CLOUDS.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

-2. Then go to CE device and click here.
+2. Then go to CE device and click.
-3. Select your device ID here.
+3. Select your device ID there.
 ![CE PE 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/8cda6821-8148-4508-9e48-569872ee22c4)

-4. There you will click on device ID so you will see something like this then click on VPN.
+4. There you will click on the device ID so you will see something like this then click on the VPN tab like this.
 ![CE PE 3](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/a1cae77a-4af3-4402-813b-3d85e56b44a5)

-5. After clicking on VPN you will see the link PE on the right side click on it.
+5. After clicking on VPN click on the **Link PE** given on the right side.
 ![CE PE 4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/8ba35c97-4b21-4f39-af40-c533d56b3a1a)

-6. After that you will see something like a screen where you have to select region and PE device IP.
+6. Then select Region and PE Device IP.
 ![CE PE 5](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/a4ff5b4c-32f4-4801-bc71-16541cceab1e)

 7. If it is a region of India then type IND select PE device IP and click on assign.
 ![CE PE 6](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/347fd1cb-1bdf-4f95-af05-dc0a4816dc36)

-8. If you click on assign, it will connect and the message successfully will come as you can see in the image.
+8. Then click on assign.
+Then it will connect and you will get the message successfully.
 ![CE PE 7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1e09390c-bd99-4d0d-8b39-3bd39e9439a2)

 ## CGW Global Mode
 By doing Global Mode which will be a local domain like VPN done in India.
 So India will not be able to connect to any site from a VPN, even the global site will be connected from a VPN because the local site will get fast access.
 However, connecting the global site with a VPN will increase the speed and encrypt data.

 ### How to the global mode in CGW
-1. Go to CE device and click on your own device.
+1. Go to the CE device menu and click on your own device.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

 2. After that go to gateway and click on cloud gateway.
 ![global 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/991733cd-4306-477e-a69e-b75589f4024b)

-3. Then select masquerade in select customer public IP or if there is ab ID, you select that ID.
+3. Then select masquerade in select customer public IP or if there is an IP ID, you select that ID.
 ![global 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2f194765-8b8d-4db4-bb4d-9fc1f07a742d)

 4. Then select global in select mode.